 © https://briandcolwell.com/a-history-of-tantalum

-This metal, Which has a strong impression even from its name, Occasionally appears as a material for watch cases.
-It does not have the universally good properties of stainless steel and in fact, It may be more accurate to say that it has more unsuitable characteristics for watch cases.
+This metal, Which even has a strong name, Occasionally appears as a material for watch cases.
+It does not have the universally good properties of stainless steel and actually has more disadvantages as a watch case material.
+Nevertheless, Let us take a look at watches made of tantalum, Which are recognized for their rare value.

 Tantalum is about twice as heavy as stainless steel and about 3.75 times heavier than titanium, Which is considered a lightweight material.
 It is about 6% heavier than gold, So for the volume of a watch case, There is little difference from gold.
-Platinum, Which is recognized as the top material in watches, Is even heavier than tantalum by about 20% or more.
+Platinum, Which is recognized as the top material for watches, Is even heavier than tantalum by more than 20%.

 Case Material Weight Ranking © VIVER

-Preferences may differ, But since watches are worn on the wrist, The lighter they are, The more comfortable they feel.
-Tantalum makes a watch heavy because its weight is similar to gold.
-However, Unlike gold or platinum, It is not a precious metal and is relatively inexpensive (about 1/360 the price of gold by weight).
-This raises the question of whether one should really wear a tantalum watch despite its weight.
+Preferences may vary, But since a watch is worn on the wrist, The lighter it is, The more comfortable it feels.
+Tantalum makes the watch heavy because it is similar in weight to gold.
+However, Unlike gold or platinum, It is not a precious metal and is relatively inexpensive (about 1/360 the price of gold for the same weight).
+This raises the question of whether one should bear the weight to wear a tantalum watch.

-Matching metals of different colors, Such as the classic two-tone case of stainless steel and gold, Is done to achieve a contrast effect.
-The material of a watch case not only serves to protect the movement but also expresses individuality through color and texture.
-Tantalum, With its dark blue-gray color, Is even more distinctive than titanium, Which is already known for its unique color.
-It has a raw metallic texture and, While it may look like titanium at first glance, It reveals a deeper and colder tone.
+A two-tone case of stainless steel and gold is a representative example of matching metals of different colors to achieve a contrasting effect.
+The material of the watch case not only serves to protect the movement but also expresses individuality through color and texture.
+The dark blue-gray of tantalum is even more distinctive than the color of titanium, Which is already considered unique.
+It has the raw metallic texture of unprocessed metal and, While it may look like titanium at first glance, It reveals a deeper and colder tone.
 When polished, It gives off a cold metallic luster and conveys a chic sensibility rarely seen in other metals.

 © https://im-mining.com

 Tantalum has a Mohs hardness of 6.5, Which is higher than stainless steel and titanium.
-In terms of Vickers hardness, It is slightly lower than titanium, So titanium is a bit better at resisting pressure.
-However, As its name suggests, Tantalum has strong acid resistance and a melting point of nearly 3, 000 degrees.
+In terms of Vickers hardness, It is slightly lower than titanium, So titanium is a bit better in terms of resistance to pressure.
+However, As its name suggests, Tantalum has strong acid corrosion resistance and a melting point of nearly 3, 000 degrees.
 This causes excessive heat during processing.
-The heat is transferred to the tools, Causing them to wear out rapidly, And due to its high ductility, The metal stretches like clay, Making it difficult to cut thinly.
-It is said that processing tantalum is more than three times as difficult as platinum, Which is already known to be hard to work with.
-From the perspective of watch manufacturers, It is understandable why tantalum is called the devil’s metal.
+The heat is transferred to the tools, Causing rapid wear, And due to its high ductility, The metal stretches like clay, Making it difficult to shave thinly during cutting.
+It is said that processing tantalum is more than three times harder than processing platinum, Which is already known to be difficult.
+Therefore, From the perspective of watch manufacturers, It is understandable why it is called the devil’s metal.

 Ref.
 25829TP